Windows PowerShell Get-Alias

 # Research Get-Alias Properties

-Filter for only built-In Aliases (They have the ReadOnly property)
+Filter for built-in Aliases (They have the ReadOnly property)

 #PowerShell Alias Example

-Note 4: To list only the DOS and UNIX commands change -Match to -NotMatch
+Note 5: To list only the 50(ish) DOS and UNIX commands change -Match to -NotMatch

 More Filters for the PowerShell Alias Family